HL7NZ/nhi/input/pagecontent/StructureDefinition-NhiPatient-intro.md

 The patient version-id does not change when the patient's contact details change.
 This is because the patient's contact details are not held in the NHI but are retrieved from the National Enrolment Service and returned along with the NHI details in the NHI Patient profile.
 The Patient Version-id only reflects changes to details held on the NHI.

 The information returned may include:
--	Email address
+-	1x email address,
--	Home phone number
+-	1x home phone number,
--	Mobile phone number
+-	1x mobile phone number

 #### Example of Patient contact details